SetiQyu/Lab1-DECIDE/README.md

 * Adam Fridén Rasmussen: LIC 10-14 and corresponding tests
 * Anass Inani: PUM and corresponding tests
 * Everyone participated in code reviews to varying degrees
+## Statement of Essence
+State : Foundations Established
+In summary, we have established a common workflow with practices that are non-negotiable, but some parts remain not clearly formalised like suggestions towards workflow practices.
+- We selected the tools that form the foundation of the way-of-working :
+Git, Github, Discord.
+- Enough practices are agreed by the team to start working : Github workflow, communication on discord, basic code review and code structure
+- Non negotiable practices : current PR strategy, git
+- The gaps between the needs and the capabilities are understood : some members are new to Github and that needs to be respected.
+- The selected practices are integrated and in use : PR workflow and merge strategy.
+What are the obstacles to reach the next state?
+The way of working is missing a few key points :
+- It misses a centralized knowledge database where the practices are documented, currently some practices have been decided through discord, Github issues and they are not documented elsewhere. - There is no documented way to give feedback on the work and practices. - If the practices are documented, it will be easier to hold the members in the group accountable, and the team will be more consistent.